Kevin Pillar Preview, Player Props: Braves vs. Giants

 Kevin Pillar At The Plate

-- Pillar has eight doubles, six home runs and six walks while hitting .235.
+- Pillar is batting .222 with eight doubles, six home runs and six walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.